The Eric Andre Show: Reception

 At the conclusion of the first season, Christopher R. Weingarten of SPIN described the show as "possibly the weirdest (and most engrossing) ten minutes on contemporary television."
 Adding that the show combines "the home-brewed humanity of Fernwood 2 Night, the surrealist Möbius strips of Tim & Eric, the Dada puckishness of Tom Green and the kinetic pranksterism of Jackass, [Eric Andre is] ultimately an Andy Kaufman for the Four Loko generation".

+Critical reception

+The Guardian characterized the show as a, "hilarious, obnoxious riff on talk shows" that thrives on the genuine confusion and discomfort of its guests.
+The show's style has been frequently compared to the avant-garde comedy of Andy Kaufman and the public access absurdity of The Tom Green Show, with Vulture noting that the series functions as a "deconstruction" of the genre, stripping away the safety and predictability of the typical promotional interview.
+The dynamic between Eric and Hannibal was also frequently highlighted as a high point in the series.

 Analysis

 Some analysts have identified strong nihilistic and post-ironic themes in the show.
-Sociologist Alex Prong of The University of Western Ontario explains that "Eric Andre’s embrace of postmodern irony serves him and his audience well, revealing the absurdity of American politics through satire and mimicry...Eric Andre may practice nihilism in that absurdism makes great comedy, but it is a hopeful nihilism, still with an eye for the future."
-According to former editor Andrew DeYoung, The Eric Andre Show and similar shows on Adult Swim are meant to "reflect the frenetic distribution of information on the internet – that’s why a lot of their shows are so chaotic and absurd."
+Sociologist Alex Prong of The University of Western Ontario explains that "Eric Andre's embrace of postmodern irony serves him and his audience well, revealing the absurdity of American politics through satire and mimicry...Eric Andre may practice nihilism in that absurdism makes great comedy, but it is a hopeful nihilism, still with an eye for the future."
+According to former editor Andrew DeYoung, The Eric Andre Show and similar shows on Adult Swim are meant to "reflect the frenetic distribution of information on the internet – that's why a lot of their shows are so chaotic and absurd."